International Travel

 Camouflage Warning: It is prohibited to import any camouflage-pattern material without approval from the Ministry of National Security.
 Wearing camouflage clothing in public is prohibited.
 Camouflage uniforms may be worn if you are in Trinidad and Tobago on official military business.

-Counterfeit and Pirated Goods: Although counterfeit and pirated goods are prevalent in many countries, they may still be illegal according to local laws.
-You may also pay fines or have to give them up if you bring them back to the United States.
-See the U.S. Department of Justice website for more information.
+Counterfeit and Pirated Goods: Counterfeit and pirated goods are prevalent in many countries.
+They may be illegal according to local laws.
+Counterfeit and pirated goods may pose significant risks to consumer health and safety.
+You may be subject to fines and/or have to surrender counterfeit and pirated goods if you bring them back to the United States.
+See the U.S. Customs and Border Protection website and U.S. Department of Justice website for more information.

 Faith-Based Travelers: See the following webpages for details:

-See our LGBTQI+ Travel Information page and section 6 of our Human Rights report for further details.
+See our LGB Travel Information page and section 6 of our Human Rights report for further details.

-Students: See our Students Abroad page and FBI travel tips.
+Students: See our Students Abroad page and FBI travel tips for U.S. students.

 Women Travelers: See our travel tips for Women Travelers.